 The Cleveland Fed is the main office for the Fourth Federal Reserve District.
 The District also has branch offices in Cincinnati and Pittsburgh, and each branch has its own board of seven directors, three appointed by the Board of Governors and four appointed by the main office’s board of directors.
 Collectively, the three boards comprise representatives from a variety of Fourth District industries, sectors, and communities.
 Please visit the Board of Governors website for detailed information about the demographic characteristics of Reserve Bank main office and branch directors.

 Board of Directors Leadership

-Each year, the Board of Governors designates one Class C director as chair of the main office board of directors and another Class C director as deputy chair.
-Additionally, each year one of the Board of Governors-appointed directors at each branch is designated chair by the main office board.
+Each year, one Class C director is designated by the Board of Governors as chair of the main office board of directors and another Class C director is designated deputy chair.
+Additionally, each year, one of the directors appointed by the Board of Governors at each branch is designated chair by the main office board.

 Tenure and Rotation of Reserve Bank Directors

 Main office and branch directors are elected or appointed for staggered three‐year terms for up to two terms.
 When a director does not serve a full term, the successor director serves the unexpired portion of that term.

 Information on diversity, demographics, and sector representation of Federal Reserve Bank of Cleveland boards of directors is available to the public.